-When connecting SCSI devices to a SCSI interface it is important that each end of the SCSI bus (cable) is terminated.
-Normally terminator packs are fitted to the interface and the last SCSI device on the cable.
-Devices between the two must have their terminator packs removed.
+When connecting SCSI devices together it is important that each end of the SCSI bus is terminated using specific terminator units plugs, or terminators fitted on SCSI devices.

+Normally terminator packs are fitted to, or electronic terminators are enabled on, the first and last SCSI devices on the SCSI bus.
+Devices between the two MUST have their terminator packs removed or electronic terminators disabled.